A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Concluding remarks

 \section{Concluding remarks}

 This work proposes a data-driven equilibrium-seeking algorithm such that probabilistic feasibility guarantees are provided for a region surrounding a game equilibrium.
 These guarantees are a priori and the region that is accompanied with such a probabilistic certificate is tunable.
 For games that admit a potential function, the proposed scheme is shown to achieve a trade-off between cost and the level of probabilistic feasibility guarantees.
 In fact, our scheme returns the most efficient equilibrium such that the predefined guarantees are achieved.
-Proving this conjecture is left for future work.
+Proving this conjecture is left for future work. \KM{Moreover, current work investigates a distributed implementation of the proposed equilibrium seeking algorithm.}